Aquae Calidae, Bulgaria: History

 Archaeology has shown that the hot springs were already used in the Neolithic between the 6th and 5th millennium BC.
 The Thracians built a sanctuary of the Three Nymphs in the 1st millennium BC around the spring.
-In the 4th century BC Philip II of Macedon conquered the region and according to legend, he was a frequent guest there.
+In the 4th century BC, Philip II conquered the region and according to legend, he was a frequent guest there.

 The over 4,000 coins found show the cosmopolitan nature of visitors from many regions of Europe as they originated from ancient Greece and Italy as well as from Kabyle, Mesambria (now Nessebar), Odessos, Histria, Tomis, Byzantium, Abdera, Maroneia and the islands of the Aegean, the oldest from Apollonia Pontica from the 5th century BC.

 The first baths at the Sanctuary of the Three Nymphs originated when the Roman Empire under Lucullus conquered the region, during the Third Mithridatic War in 72 BC.
 Under Trajan (98-117) nearby Anchialos became the administrative centre of the region and the baths were expanded and extended with two more swimming pools.
 During this time the Via Pontica was built connecting Constantinople via Deultum, Anchialos, Aquae Calidae with Dorostorum and Sexaginta Prista on the Danube.
 Near the baths a road station (statio milliaria) was created with the name Aquae Calidae.

 The Sanctuary of the Three Nymphs continued to exist next to the station and the Baths, and became known as the Nymphaeum of Anchialos.
 Under Septimius Severus in 209-211 three years of games and celebrations under the name of Severia Nymphaea took place in the baths.
 Games also took place in Aquae Calidae under the emperors Geta and Caracalla.

 Jordanes, who lived in the 6th century, described in his work Getica the incursions of Gothic tribes on the southern Black Sea coast of Thrace in 270.
 He reported that the Goths, after the conquest of Anchialos, moved to hot springs ("aquarum calidarum") 12 mi from Anchialos and stayed there for several days to recover.